senyosimpson/blog/blog/content/posts/building-high-performance-culture.md

 If there is one sentiment all companies share, it is that they want high performing teams.
 High performance teams do not just emerge.
 They are a result of deliberate effort.
 It takes the right culture and environment, a willingness to experiment with new processes, the humility to accept failure and coffee.
 Really great coffee ☕.
 Oh and definitely **more** meetings because we do not have enough of those!
 Am I right or am I right?

 I've given some thought into what ingredients go into cooking up a high performance team.
-While there are infinitely many factors that contribute towards this I'll focus, on aspects that have stood out in my industry journey to date.
+While there are infinitely many factors that contribute towards this, I'll focusy on aspects that have stood out in my industry journey to date.
 Some aspects may speak more so to tech teams but I've tried to keep most of it general.
 This is by no means the gospel on productivity so if your team becomes less productive by taking tips from this, I'm not even a *little* bit sorry 😆.

 # Define a value system